 The decision comes after HeidelbergCement Group announced in June 2021 the ambition to make the site of Slite the world’s first carbon-neutral cement plant.

 On its website, Cementa presents Slite as one of the most environmentally friendly factories of Europe, giving a job on site to about 230 people.

 The cement industry is an important producer of carbon, mostly due to the way limestone is processed.
-Rocks are crushed and burned to extract calcium, the binding agent to produce cement, while small balls of carbon emerge, the clinkers, which lead to CO2 emissions.
+Rocks are crushed and burned to extract calcium, the binding agent to produce cement, while small balls of carbon emerge, the clinkers, leading to CO2 emissions.

 Cement is essential for the construction industry, accounting for 11% of Sweden’s GDP